1995: The first version

 The stories give the impression of a relatively small, private and undisturbed dwelling which could serve as the base of operations for his unique and dangerous career.
 And it had very useful secret exits and passages.

-The only obstacle was the prohibitive cost.
-The building was smaller than a terraced house, and Holmes had the opportunity to rent practically all the rooms on the upper floors, save those reserved for Mrs. Hudson and the servant.
+The building was not as deep and did not have as much floor space as a typical terraced house, so Holmes had the opportunity to rent practically all the rooms on the upper floors, save those reserved for Mrs. Hudson and the servant.

 That uniqueness is what compelled me to draw the illustration in the first place.
 It is a main character in the stories; a unique fictional character that fires the imagination.